Xiaohan-Qin/Stop-Watch/README.md

 # StopWatch

 ## Description
 This program displays a digital timer that counts down to zero.
 Instead of rendering numeric characters, it supports a seven-segment display, just like in digital clocks.
-Users can enter the starting countdown time and quick the program anytime in the middle.
+Users can enter the starting countdown time and quit the program anytime in the middle.

 ## Prerequisite
 No prerequisite needed :)